egustavsson/GBA_GBAP1_manuscript/README.md

 # GBA_GBAP1_manuscript
-Code for the GBA manuscript
+Code for the GBA and GBAP1 manuscript